Sverdlovsk Oblast: Politics

 The oblast's Charter, adopted on 17 December 1994, with subsequent amendments, establishes the oblast government.
 The Governor is the chief executive, who appoints the Government, consisting of ministries and departments.
 The Chairman of the Government, commonly referred to as the Prime Minister, is appointed with the consent of the lower house of the legislature, a process similar to the appointment of the federal Prime Minister.
 But the Governor cannot nominate the same candidate more than twice, yet he/she can dismiss the house after three failed attempts to appoint the Premier.

-The Legislative Assembly consists of the Oblast Duma, the lower house, and the House of Representatives, the upper house.
-Members of the legislature serve four-year terms.
-However, half of the Duma is re-elected every two years.
-The Duma (28 members) is elected by party lists.
-The 21 members of the House of Representatives are elected in single-seat districts in a first-past-the-post system.
-The Sverdlovsk Legislative Assembly was the first bicameral legislature outside an autonomous republic, and the first regional legislature in Russia to elect members based on both party lists and single-seat districts.
+The Legislative Assembly is the regional parliament of Sverdlovsk Oblast.
+Until 2011, it was a bicameral legislature consisting of the Oblast Duma, the lower house, and the House of Representatives, the upper house.
+Before the reform, members of the legislature served four-year terms with half of the Duma re-elected every two years.
+The Duma (28 members) was elected in party lists.
+The 21 members of the House of Representatives were elected in single-seat districts in a first-past-the-post system.
+The Legislative Assembly was the first bicameral legislature outside an autonomous republic, and the first regional legislature in Russia to elect members based on both party lists and single-seat districts.
+As of 2021, the Legislative Assembly is a unicameral legislature with a total of 50 seats, with half of the members elected by single-mandate constituencies and the other half elected in party lists for five-year terms.

 Compliance with the Charter is enforced by the Charter Court.
 The existence of such regional courts in Russia, formed and functioning outside the federal judiciary, although challenged, has been upheld and persisted successfully in most constituent members of the Federation where they were established.

 Until President Putin's reforms of 2004, the Governor was elected by direct vote for terms of four years.
 Eduard Rossel has been the only elected governor (first elected governor for an oblast in Russia) since 1995 (appointed in 1991 and dismissed in 1993 by President Yeltsin), re-elected in 1999 and 2003.

-Since 2012, the oblast's Governor is Yevgeny Kuyvashev.
+Since March 2025, the oblast's Acting Governor is Denis Pasler.